kuangliu/xpack/README.md

 Yet another data loading module for Torch.

-We adopt the [MXNet](https://mxnet.readthedocs.io/en/latest/system/note_data_loading.html) data loading philosophy which packs raw images into big packages that can still be loaded into memory one by one.
+We adopt the [MXNet](https://mxnet.readthedocs.io/en/latest/system/note_data_loading.html) data loading policy that packs raw images into big packages, which still can be loaded into memory.
 And instead of loading raw images, loading bigger continuous packages should be more efficient.

 ## `pack`
 Pack images organized in sub-folders, the sub-folder name is the class name.